open-telemetry/opentelemetry.io/content/en/blog/2023/tyk-api-gateway/index.md

 ## What's next?

 Now that the [first stable release of OTel Go metric SDK has been announced](https://opentelemetry.io/blog/2023/otel-go-metrics-sdk-stable/), we will be investigating support for OpenTelemetry metrics.
-Stay tuned for updates and don't hesitate to reach out with any feedback.
+Stay tuned for updates and don't hesitate to [reach out on Tyk's community with any feedback](https://community.tyk.io/).